 As previously reported, on December 29, 2016, a shareholder filed a putative class action against the Company and certain former employees in the U.S. District Court for the District of Connecticut, alleging that defendants made misrepresentations and omissions about Soliris.
 On April 12, 2017, the court appointed a lead plaintiff.
 On July 14, 2017, the lead plaintiff filed an amended putative class action complaint against the Company and seven current or former employees.
 The complaint alleges that defendants made misrepresentations and omissions about Soliris, including alleged misrepresentations regarding sales practices, management changes, and related investigations, between January 30, 2014 and May 26, 2017, and that the Company's stock price dropped upon the purported disclosure of the misrepresentations.
 Defendants moved to dismiss the amended complaint on September 12, 2017.
 Plaintiffs filed an opposition to defendants' motion to dismiss is now fully briefed and pending before the court.
-Given the early stages of this litigation, management does not currently believe that a loss related to this matter is probable or that the potential magnitude of such loss or range of loss, if any, can be reasonably estimated.
+Given the early stages of this litigation, an estimate of the possible loss or range of loss cannot be made at this time.

 In December 2016, we received a subpoena from the U.S. Attorney's Office for the District of Massachusetts requesting documents relating generally to our support of 501(c)(3) organizations that provide financial assistance to Medicare patients taking drugs sold by Alexion, Alexion's provision of free drug to Medicare patients, and Alexion compliance policies and training materials concerning the anti-kickback statute or payments to any 501(c)(3) organization that provides financial assistance to Medicare patients.
 We understand that the U.S. Attorney's Office is coordinating its inquiry with the Office of Inspector General (OIG) of the U.S. Department of Health and Human Services.
 Other companies have disclosed similar inquiries.
 We are cooperating with this inquiry.
+We have begun to engage in discussions with the DOJ about a potential resolution of this matter.
+There can be no assurance that any current or future discussions with the government to resolve these matters will be successful or that any potential settlement terms or amount will be agreed to or finalized.
+We are unable to predict when these matters will be resolved or what further action, if any, the government will take in connection with them.